Breathtaking 6 Day Northern Lights Hunting Package of Iceland with Ice Caving

 Explore the wonders of Iceland in winter and hunt the Northern Lights with this 6-day package.
 Visit the most sought-after sites in Iceland: bathe in the azure waters of the Blue Lagoon, explore the world-famous Golden Circle, and journey through Iceland's stunning South Coast.
 Your trip will be enhanced even further by the once-in-a-lifetime experience of exploring the stunning blue ice cave in Vatnajökull National Park.

-Travelling in the country couldn't be more comfortable with this winter package.
-All accommodations, transportation and guided visits to some of Iceland's most beautiful attractions will be managed for you, allowing you to travel with ease and comfort.
+Traveling in the country couldn't be more comfortable with this winter package.
+All accommodations, transportation, and guided visits to some of Iceland's most beautiful attractions will be managed for you, allowing you to travel with ease and comfort.
 Let us take care of the details while you focus on making fantastic memories exploring Iceland's incredible landscapes and hunting the incredible Aurora Borealis.

 With this package, you'll get to explore the famed attractions of the Golden Circle, travel Iceland's famous South Coast all the way to Jökulsárlón glacier lagoon, and enter a winter wonderland inside an authentic ice cave.
-You will also get to hunt for the stunning Northern Lights every evening after dark in search of this beautiful natural phenomenon.
+You will also get to hunt for the stunning Northern Lights every evening after dark, searching for this beautiful natural phenomenon.
 You'll visit the famous Blue Lagoon to soak in the geothermal waters amid a volcanic landscape.

 Discover the wonders of Iceland in the wintertime with this fantastic 6-day tour, taking every chance to stand in awe under the Northern Lights!

 Welcome to Iceland!
 As you exit the airport, you'll feel the brisk and refreshing Icelandic winter weather on your face.
 You'll take the swift airport transfer and be driven through the rocky landscape on your way to the capital city of Reykjavík.

 Your accommodation was chosen for its excellent location and comfort, bringing you to the heart of Reykjavík.
 You can spend the evening getting to know the city, walking the narrow and colorful streets, or sampling the cuisine found in the bars, coffee shops, and cafés around town.